tommysundstrom/DevonThink-helper/Readme.txt

             If you intentionally have several version of the page saved - maybe to have a historical documentation - they will be lost.

+            Will change the database, so please make sure there is a backup before you run it.

  * Take PDF files of web-pages, replace them with Readability-versions of the page and transform it to rtf.
    At least on my databases, the Move To/See Also-functionality used to be worthless.
 After applying Readability to the pages, the results are much better (but strength of the recommendation is still seldom better than the red area).